 It’s easy to get caught up in comparisons like “Her kitchen is always immaculate or I wish my living room looked like that” — especially if you spend any time on social media.
 Be gentle with yourself and remember that you’re comparing your behind-the-scenes with someone else’s highlight reel.

-While this takes a little more time and ingenuity, painting a room a new color can totally change the look and feel of the room.
+While this takes a little more time and ingenuity, painting a room a new color or adding a vinyl decal can totally change the look and feel of the room.
 It’s still a small change that can bring big results.